Dear reader of ADxS.org, please excuse the disruption.

 • Forgetting things

-A significant increase in BOLD activation between the interference and non-interference conditions in the dorsal anterior cingulate cortex (dACC, Brodmann area 32) correlated with the scores of the inattention and hyperactivity subscales of the ADHD self-report scales in both ADHD sufferers and non-sufferers.7
+A significant increase in BOLD activation between the interference and non-interference conditions in the dorsal anterior cingulate cortex (dACC, Brodmann area 32) correlated with the scores of the inattention and hyperactivity subscales of the ADHD self-report scales in persons with ADHD as well as in non-affected persons.8

-The Stroop test is said to be particularly good at examining selective attention.6
+The Stroop test is said to be particularly good at examining selective attention.7

 More about the Stroop test at Stroop Test In the subsection Attention and reaction tests in the section Tests in the article ADHD - diagnostic methods in the chapter Diagnostics.

 The right hemisphere of the brain regulates the inhibition of inappropriate behavioral and emotional reactions.
-In addition to sustained attention, the (right) dlPFC also regulates behavior.
-Injuries in the right dlPFC cause attention problems (including attention direction and task switching problems), filtering problems and impulse control problems.58910
+The (right) dlPFC regulates behavior in addition to sustained attention.
+Injuries in the right dlPFC cause attention problems (including attention direction and task switching problems), filtering problems and impulse control problems.591011

-Emotion regulation, on the other hand, is carried out by the ventrolateral PFC.511
+Emotion regulation, on the other hand, is carried out by the ventrolateral PFC.512

 2.1.
 ACTH impairs concentration, increases distractibility

-ACTH is a hormone that is released by the pituitary gland, the second stage of the HPA axis, as part of its stress response.
+ACTH is a hormone secreted by the pituitary gland, the 2nd increment of the HPA axis, as part of its stress response.
 ACTH impairs selective and focused attention and causes an altered working mode in the PFC, in which the inhibition of the processing of “irrelevant” stimuli is reduced.

 Find out more at ACTH.
 Irrelevant is placed in quotation marks because in the millions of years of hominid nomadism, a broadened attention (vulgo: distractibility) was probably conducive to survival in the case of acute stress, which serves to cope with survival-threatening dangers.
 We therefore regard the effects of ACTH not as harm, but as a benefit - even if this stress benefit is less useful since the enemies are no longer sabre-toothed tigers and hostile tribes, but deadline stress and overflowing email accounts.